Student Affairs Leadership Team

 Chief Business Officer

 Lauren Kysar is the Director of Finance and Chief Business Officer for Student Affairs.
-She is responsible for the financial management of DOS, including fiscal planning, business operations, annual budgets, and day to day financial and administrative operations.
+She is responsible for the financial management of Student Affairs, including fiscal planning, business operations, annual budgets, and day to day financial and administrative operations.

 Lauren has over 16 years of combined public and private accounting experience, and has worked with Vanderbilt University for 11 years.
 Lauren is licensed as a Certified Public Accountant in Tennessee.
 She received her Bachelor of Science Degree in Accounting from DePaul University in Chicago.
 Prior to joining Vanderbilt University, Lauren worked as a senior accountant for a publicly traded company responsible for the consolidation and reconciliation of the multiple divisions, and served as an accountant at a CPA firm with a focus on tax and auditing.
 Lauren loves living in Nashville with her husband, son, chickens and bees.